-4. Other reporting responsibilities and our fees Matters we report by exception The Local Audit and Accountability Act 2014 provide auditors with specific powers where matters come to our attention that, in their judgement, require specific reporting action to be taken.
-Auditors have the power to: - issue a report in the public interest; - make a referral to the Secretary of State; and - Make a written recommendation to the Trust which must be responded to publicly.
+4. Other reporting responsibilities and our fees Matters we report by exception The Local Audit and Accountability Act 2014 provides auditors with specific powers where matters come to our attention that, in their judgement, require specific reporting action to be taken.
+Auditors have the power to: - · issue a report in the public interest; - make a referral to the Secretary of State - make a written recommendation to the Trust which must be responded to publicly.
 We have not exercised any of these statutory reporting powers.
 We are also required to report if, in our opinion, the governance statement does not comply with relevant guidance or is inconsistent with our knowledge and understanding of the Trust.
 We did not identify any matters to report in this regard.
 Reporting to the NAO in respect of consolidation data The NAO, as group auditor, requires us to report to them whether consolidation data that the Trust has submitted is consistent with the audited financial statements.
 We have concluded and reported that the consolidation data is consistent with the audited financial statements.
-Introduction Audit of the financial statements Commentary on VFM arrangements Other reporting responsibilities and our fees 4.
-Other reporting responsibilities and our fees Fees for work as the Trust's auditor We reported our proposed fees for the delivery of our work under the Code of Audit Practice in our Audit Strategy Memorandum presented to the Audit Committee in March 2021.
-Having completed our work for the 2020/21 financial year, we can confirm that our fees are as follows:.
-Area of work 2020/21 fees Planned fee in respect of our work under the Code of Audit Practice £56,525 Additional fees £0 Total fees £56,525 Fees for other work We confirm that we have not undertaken any non-audit services for the Trust in the year.
-Introduction Audit of the financial statements Commentary on VFM arrangements
+Introduction Audit of the financial statements Other reporting responsibilities and our fees Commentary on VFM arrangements

 Mark Dalton, Director - Public Services

-mark.dalton@mazars.co.uk

 Mazars

 5th Floor 3 Wellington Place Leeds LS1 4AP

 Mazars is an internationally integrated partnership, specialising in audit, accountancy, advisory, tax and legal services.
 Operating in over 90 countries and territories around the world, we draw on the expertise of 40,400 professionals - 24,400 in Mazars' integrated partnership and 16,000 via the Mazars North America Alliance - to assist clients of all sizes at every stage in their development.

 where permitted under applicable country laws.